-My workshops and retreats are natured based experiences combined with a self-reflective theme.
-They draw heavily on being in nature, with forest and river, a place to play and to find a slower rhythm of being, as they refresh, revitalise and ground us.
+My workshops and retreats offer a unique combination of natured based experiences combined with a self-reflective theme.
+They draw on the use of poetry to give focus, drawing and group sharing to help frim up the path ahead, by spending time in nature, with forest and river, a place to find a slower rhythm of being, as they refresh, revitalise and ground us.

 I have a facilitation style that supports the individual to find their own questions and answers, that draws upon such things as the insights gained from your own drawing (as simple as crayon on paper – reflections, not art works), the wisdom found in poetry and story, along with workshop exercises, journaling and the interaction with others and nature.

 There are several options for accommodation for workshops and retreats longer than a day.
 We can offer individual bedrooms in our farm cottage, house, as well as our house bus.
 Otherwise there are several B&B options close by.
 Or you can lower the fee cost and camp in your own tent.